EsotericEnderman/block-warriors-world/README.md

 # Block Warriors World

-> The lobby and mini-game maps for block warriors.
+> The lobby and mini-game maps for the '[Block Warriors](https://github.com/EsotericEnderman/block-warriors-lobby)' Minecraft plugin.